alugocp/kingdom/README.md

 - `gradle test`: runs unit tests (if any).
 - `gradle spotlessApply`: reformats the business logic code
 - `gradle cleanAssets`: generates g3db files for game assets
+- `gradle exportGame`: copies the built standalone JAR file to the project root directory

 ## 3D Models
 You can create new models for this game using Blockbench and [fbx-conv](https://github.com/libgdx/fbx-conv).